andygrunwald/things-with-buzzers-hardware/README.md

   <img src="images/buzzers-raspberrypi.jpg" title="The finished product: Four buzzers, a Raspberry Pi incl. hat" alt="The finished product: Four buzzers, a Raspberry Pi incl. hat">
 </p>

+_You are missing context, what this is all about?_
+Have a look at [(2) things with buzzers: websocket](https://github.com/andygrunwald/things-with-buzzers-websocket).

 ## Table of Contents

 - [How we build and run them](#how-we-build-and-run-them)